Here’s When & Why Homelander Fantasized About “Lasering” the Crowd

 How Was Homelander Killed in the Comics? (& 5 Theories for the Show)

 He is sadistic and takes pleasure in the people he hurts or kills.
 Homelander also suffers from an Oedipus complex, which is projected onto Madelyn Stillwell, who is the closest thing to the mother.
-However, when she confesses her feelings of anxiety to him, his relationship with her doesn’t stop him from burning her eyes and skull.
+However, when she confesses her feelings of anxiety to him, his relationship with her doesn’t stop him from killing her.

 When Queen Maeve joined the Seven, she and Homelander had a relationship of unknown duration, which probably ended when she recognized the personality behind his facade.
 Though people fear and love him, Homelander seems to have respect for Butcher.
-When the two finally confronted each other, Homelander was both intrigued and impressed that Billy Butcher isn’t afraid of him, but hates him passionately.
+When the two finally confront each other, Homelander is both intrigued and impressed that Billy Butcher isn’t afraid of him but hates him passionately.

 He wants a relationship with his son Ryan.
-He seems to be the only person he really likes and shows empathy as he pulls Ryan out of a crowd that is overwhelming him.
-When Ryan is taken away by Butcher, he causes a bloodbath as he kills the Vought units sent to pick him up.
+He seems to be the only person he likes and shows empathy as he pulls Ryan out of a crowd that overwhelms him.
+When Butcher takes away Ryan, he goes on a rampage he kills the Vought units sent to pick him up.

-As you can see, Homelander is a narcissistic person.
-He is a brutal superhero aware of his superiority, but he still lives on the popularity he has among the people.
-He feeds on it and it allows him to function normally; normally for him, that is.
-But, the issue with Homelander is, as is with all narcissists, that he despised when he is being challenged.
-The crowd did that, they called him a murderer and a villain, and his bloated ego simply couldn’t take it.
-That is why he fantasized about killing them although he had enough self-control to not do it really.
+As you can see, Homelander is a selfish person.
+He is a brutal superhero aware of his superiority, but he still lives on his popularity among the people.
+He feeds on it, and it allows him to function normally; normally for him, that is.
+But, the issue with Homelander is, as is with all narcissists, that he despises when he is being challenged.
+The crowd did that; they called him a murderer and a villain, and his bloated ego simply couldn’t take it.
+That is why he fantasized about killing them, although he had enough self-control to not do it really.

 Subscribe